KuramaSyu/Daily-Pic/README.md

 - [ ] don't download when using limited bandwidth Wi-Fi
 - [x] fix reveal when in sleep during reveal
 - [x] fix crashes when deleting images
+- [ ] support for seasonal osu! wallpapers + select switch + interface for background providers.
+These providers shoudld handle whether or not new images are needed.

 ## Build it yourself
 - git clone this repo